Association between Serum Chloride Levels and Prognosis in Patients with Hepatic Coma in the Intensive Care Unit

 RF (%) 91 (37.1) 141 (47.0) 0.026

-Note.
-ALT, alanine aminotransferase; AST, aspartate aminotransferase; BUN, blood urea nitrogen; DBP, diastolic blood pressure; HR, heart rate; INR, international normalized ratio; PT, prothrombin time; PTT, partial thromboplastin time; RR, respiratory rate; SBP, systolic blood pressure; LDH, lactate dehydrogenase; SpO2, peripheral oxygen saturation; Tbil, total bilirubin; WBC, white blood cell; MAP, mean blood pressure; SOFA, sequential organ failure assessment; CRRT, continuous renal replacement therapy; IMV, invasive mechanical ventilation; AF, atrial fibrillation; AKI, acute kidney injury; CKD, chronic kidney disease; HF, heart failure; RF, respiratory failure.
+Note. *Mann-Whitney U test.
+Categorical variables are presented asn(%); Continuous variables are expressed as means ± standard deviations for normally distributed data or medians [interquartile ranges] for non-normally distributed data; ALT, alanine aminotransferase; AST, aspartate aminotransferase; BUN, blood urea nitrogen; DBP, diastolic blood pressure; HR, heart rate; INR, international normalized ratio; PT, prothrombin time; PTT, partial thromboplastin time; RR, respiratory rate; SBP, systolic blood pressure; LDH, lactate dehydrogenase; SpO2, peripheral oxygen saturation; Tbil, total bilirubin; WBC, white blood cells; MAP, mean arterial pressure; SOFA, sequential organ failure assessment; CRRT, continuous renal replacement therapy; IMV, invasive mechanical ventilation; AF, atrial fibrillation; AKI, acute kidney injury; CKD, chronic kidney disease; HF, heart failure; RF, respiratory failure.

 • The RCS analysis revealed a significant U-shaped association between serum chloride levels and mortality, with inflection points at 103 and 113 mmol/L (Figure 2).
-Based on these thresholds, patients were stratified into three groups: low chloride (<103 mmol/L, n=269), moderate chloride (103-113 mmol/L, n=232), and high chloride (>113 mmol/L, n=44).
-Both low and high chloride groups showed elevated mortality risks (HR > 1), with KM curves confirming significantly worse 28-day and 1-year survival compared to the moderate group (P < 0.05; Figure 3A-B).
+Based on these thresholds, the patients were stratified into three groups: low chloride (< 103 mmol/L, n = 269), moderate chloride (103–113 mmol/L, n = 232), and high chloride (> 113 mmol/L, n = 44) levels.
+Both the low- and high-chloride groups showed elevated mortality risks (HR > 1), with KM curves confirming significantly worse 28-day and 1-year survival compared to the moderate group (P < 0.05; Figure 3A–B).

 Figure 2.
-Association between Chloride and HR of 28-day (A) and 1-year (B) All-cause Mortality.
+Association between chloride levels and hazard ratio of 28-day (A) and 1-year (B) all-cause mortality.
+HR, hazard ratio; CI, confidence interval.

 28-day death